The picturesque medieval city of Ghent in Belgium is not only home to castles and canals but also boasts a thriving culinary scene.

-Food in Ghent ranges from the traditional moules and frites, irresistible chocolates to the famous Belgian waffles sold on every street corner.
+Food in Ghent ranges from the traditional moules and frites, irresistible chocolates to the famous Belgian waffles sold on every street corner and of course the beers.
 It’s also a paradise for veggies, being hailed as the vegetarian capital of Europe.

-With are a huge array of cafés, bars and restaurants in Ghent, the gastronomic and fusion cuisine on offer will make your mouth water.
+With a huge array of cafés, bars and restaurants in Ghent, the gastronomic and fusion cuisine on offer will make your mouth water.
 Being a university city, many of the restaurants also exude a young, hip and urban vibe.
-Here are the 8 coolest places we found to eat in Ghent on our family city break:
+Take a break from the sightseeing with the 8 coolest places we found to eat in Ghent on our family city break.

-When in Ghent a visit to the place where the waffle was invented is an absolute MUST!
+When in Ghent visit the place where the waffle was invented.
 It’s very cool to know you’re eating a bit of history and the reason why Max makes it onto my list.

 The family have been cooking the best waffles in Ghent for six generations, evident from the line of hundred year old waffle irons lining the wall.
 All adding to the charming art deco interiors.
 Today Yves Van Maldeghem the great, great great, great, grandson of Pierre ‘Max’ Consael runs the iconic establishment.

 A real Max waffle, known to us as the Belgian waffle (but clearly should be called a Ghent waffle) must be 4 x 5 with twenty squares.
 The lightest of waffles almost like air and ever so moorish.
 The locals eat them with icing sugar, although a variety of toppings are offered from whipped cream, fruit, maple syrup and chocolate.

 Max | Goudenleeuwplein 3 | 9000 Ghent | Website